w3c/sync-media-pub/docs-src/pages/explainer.md

 EPUB Media Overlays could be replaced with SyncMediaLite, with the following modifications:

-* Restrict: there can be one audio file per HTML document
+* Restrict: there can be one audio file per HTML document.
-* Restrict: the audio file must play in the correct order by default
+* Restrict: the audio file must play in the correct order by default.
 * Expand: allow additional selectors, not just fragment IDs.
 * Adapt: allow the EPUB package document's `media-overlay` attribute to accept a list of space-separated values